RushuiGuan/expression/docfx_project/articles/design.md

 		* `"yyyy-MM-DD"`

 ## Evaluate a tree
-With a tree built, the evaluation process is a simple recursive call to the [EvalValue](xref:Albatross.Expression.Tokens.IToken.EvalValue(System.Func{System.String,System.Object})) function of the token class.
+With a tree built, the evaluation process is a simple recursive call to the [EvalValue](xref:Albatross.Expression.Tokens.IToken.EvalValue(System.Func{System.String,System.Object})) function of the [IToken](xref:Albatross.Expression.Tokens.IToken) interface.